shangobashi/PosterScript/README.md

 PosterScript
 ============

-Poster script final version.
-Scorring on a Mondo drop has never been easier!
+Poster script working version.
+1.1.

-Includes support for credit card and gift card payment and multiple editions (regular or variant)

-Browser supported natively :Firefox

-To use Chrome, chrome_driver.exe needs to be added to the PATH
+Setup to work on Mondotees.com
+2 similar scripts, one for posters, one for vinyl.